General Education: Cardinal Core

 Cardinal Core Assessment

 Assessment of student learning outcomes is a national expectation in higher education and the expectations are calls for increased accountability.
 The Cardinal Core Curriculum Committee (CCCC) will conduct a systematic assessment of the Cardinal Core program for achievement of the student learning outcomes.
 In particular, the university-wide general education assessment program evaluates student performance in the key intellectual skills of the Cardinal Core program: critical thinking, quantitative reasoning, effective communication, and the understanding of historical, social, and cultural diversity.
-This process evaluates the effectiveness of the general education program and recommends changes for its improvement, as required by the Southern Association of Colleges and Schools’ (SACSCOC) accreditation principles.
+This process evaluates the effectiveness of the general education program and recommends changes for its improvement, as required by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) accreditation principles.